UAM Partners

 Today the campaign includes partners from the football world, including African Football Federations, the Confederation of Africa Football, the Unions of Professional Football Players.

 The campaign also boasts a large range of media contributors to include pan-African broadcasters such as SuperSport, Africa 24, CFI, and important national television stations which reach most successfully into homes in the Voices focus countries.
 Voices also works closely with media networks which include print journalists, radio producers and has trained them on malaria in the lead up to important tournaments like the east Africa Cup, CECAFA.
 Voices has put together a resource packet for media partners to give them the latest information on malaria and the UAM campaign.
-Additional resources are planned for 2012 for our Football Federation and media partners who need up to date, easy to use information, and new and exciting story leads.
-Luckily, our links with the newest football stars helps keep the content fresh.

-The largest group of new campaign partners are the private sector companies who have joined the campaign since 2009.
 Since the lead up to the World Cup in 2010,African companies have joined forces with Voices to be sure that their employees were protected, their families and the communities in which the companies operate.
 Each partner is invited to join the Malaria Safe initiative, protecting employees and customers.
 However, many companies found immediate interest in lending their market presence to the malaria messages delivered by the UAM campaign.
-SSB, in Tanzania, added the UAM logo to their flour sacks!
-Total, in Mali hung UAM banners in all their stations across Mali, and gas stations attendants wore UAM t-shirts on every day that the Mali team played in the African Cup of Nations qualifiers and games.
-In Cote d'Ivoire, 13 private sector companies proudly displayed their co-branded UAM banners in their entryways.

 The organic, creative nature of the UAM partnerships made for exciting developments as companies learned from each other, across boarders, and shared in the excitement that with the UAM campaign, they were getting a chance to contribute in a meaningful way to putting an end to malaria!

 In 2011, Voices saw the commitments of the UAM partners deepening as their sense of accomplishment grew.
-In 2012, Voices will be collecting accurate data about partner contributions, as well as case studies to be shared with new potential partners.